The power of our interactions will shape our future success.

 8.Clothing and accessories

-Ware something unusual like a unique piece of jewelry, not only will this make you stand out and seem confident it will give the other person an opening line as they can ask you where you bought it if there is a story attached even better.
+Ware something unusual like a unique piece of jewellery, not only will this make you stand out and seem confident it will give the other person an opening line as they can ask you where you bought it if there is a story attached even better.

 Don’t complain, this brings everyone down, be positive and match the other person energy whether might be laid back or upbeat!